top of page

 Saint Paul Byzantine Tower in Nea Fokaia, Chalkidiki

-Built around 1407, likely on older ruins, it once served as a monastic watchtower linked to the Mount Athos monastery of the same name.
+The first thing you notice is the tower.
+Built around 1407, likely on older foundations, it served as a monastic watchtower connected to the Mount Athos monastery of the same name.
+At nearly 28 metres high, it's one of the best-preserved towers in Chalkidiki.

 Saint Paul Byzantine Tower in Nea Fokaia, Chalkidiki

-It’s a short walk down from the tower, and worth every step.
+It's a short walk down from the tower.
+Worth every step.

-If you stroll through the main square, you’ll see the old fountain from those early years and the church of Agios Nikolaos and the Assumption of the Virgin (built in 1938), both reminders of that new beginning.
+Walk through the main square and you'll find the old fountain from those early years and the church of Agios Nikolaos and the Assumption of the Virgin, built in 1938.
+Two quiet reminders of a community that started over from nothing.

 The harbour of Nea Fokaia, Chalkidiki, Greece.

-If you’re heading further south toward Afitos or Sani, this is the perfect stop to stretch, reset, and see a quieter side of Halkidiki.
+If you're heading further south toward Afitos or Sani, Nea Fokaia makes a natural stop, stretch, eat, walk the pier, and see a quieter side of Chalkidiki before the crowds begin.

 Practical Information

-• Location: Northern Kassandra, Halkidiki — about 80 km from Thessaloniki
+• Location: Northern Kassandra, Chalkidiki, about 80 km from Thessaloniki

 • Access: First coastal village after crossing the Nea Potidea canal